alibaba/yalantinglibs/website/docs/en/struct_pack/struct_pack_intro.md

 ### custom reflection

-Sometimes user need support non-aggregated type, or adjust the order of each field, which can be supported by macro function `STRUCT_PACK_REFL(typename, fieldname1, fieldname2 ...)`.
+Sometimes user need support non-aggregated type, or adjust the order of each field, which can be supported by macro function `YLT_REFL(typename, fieldname1, fieldname2 ...)`.

 ```cpp
 namespace test {